iambadu/iambadu.github.io/_work/hf-chapel.md

 layout: portfolio
 thumb: hfc/hfc_thumb.png
 bgclass: hfc-bg
-intro: Here I was approached by a Church based in Takoradi, Ghana to redesign their logo in order to give it a modern look whiles maintaining the essential symbols of the logo.
+intro: Codecliq was approached by a Church based in Takoradi, Ghana, to redesign their logo in order to give it a modern look whiles maintaining the essential symbols of the logo.
 ---